Pilot Projects RFA 2026

 - Funds may be used for consumable supplies, services, small laboratory hardware (nothing >$5,000), personnel costs (including salaries of PIs and Co-Is up to 5%), and travel.

 - All funded projects must have clearly established milestones, with milestone progression monitored by the Health Research Core and Administrative Core.
 These milestones include biannual progress reports for each progress year, one of which will be submitted to NIH, and a project completion survey at the end of the project period.
-Also at the end of the project period, Pilot Projects must submit a manuscript draft for internal and external review.

 - Term and budget adjustments: The TRANSCEND PIs reserve the right to make term and budget adjustments in accordance with the intent of the funding mechanism and NIH policies concerning scientific overlap of projects.